kioko/swift-code-snippets/README.md

 This directory contains swift project samples on some of the cool features as I continue to explore swift.
 I will include a summary of the things I have learnt.)

 ###[Activity Indicator](https://github.com/kioko/swift-code-snippets/tree/master/Activity%20Indicator)
-This project demonstras how to create an activity indicator.
+This project demonstrates how to create an activity indicator.
 Photo credit goes to [@the_mentalyst](http://www.thementalyst.net/)

 I learnt how to: